Religious conversion a serious issue, should not be given political colour: SC | Law-Order

 A bench of Justices M R Shah and C T Ravikumar asked Venkataramani to appear in the matter in which the petitioner sought a check on religious conversions through ''intimidation, threatening, deceivingly luring through gifts and monetary benefits'', and assist as amicus curiae.

-''We want your assistance also, AG.
-Religious conversions by force, allurement etc. There are ways and ways, anything by allurement, if that is happening, when what should be done?
-What are the corrective measures?'' the bench said.
+The top court said “prime facie” it feels religious conversions are actually happening.
+It said there is a difference between the right to freedom of religion and right to convert. ''We want your assistance also, AG.
+Religious conversions by force, allurement etc. There are ways and ways, anything by allurement, if that is happening, then what should be done?
+What are the corrective measures that can be taken?'' the bench said.

 Forced religious conversion may pose a danger to national security and impinge on the religious freedom of citizens, the top court had said recently and asked the Centre to step in and make sincere efforts to tackle the ''very serious'' issue.
 The court had warned a ''very difficult situation'' will emerge if proselytisation through deception, allurement and intimidation is not stopped.